MySQL® settings

 Management consoleManages InnoDB strict mode

 .
-When enabled, specific conditions that are normally treated as warnings are considered errors.By default, InnoDB strict mode is enabled.
+When this setting is enabled, specific conditions that are normally treated as warnings are considered errors.By default, InnoDB strict mode is enabled.

 . -